KFTA-TV: The Griffin years

-Ozark Broadcasting, under which Schindler reorganized, sold KPOM-TV to Griffin TV of Oklahoma City in a deal announced in August 1985. and filed in November as a $6.24 million transaction.
+Ozark Broadcasting, under which Schindler reorganized, sold KPOM-TV to Griffin TV of Oklahoma City in a deal announced in August 1985 and filed in November as a $6.24 million transaction.
 Griffin overhauled the news department, relaunching the newscasts that had been known as 24 Express News as Newsline 24.

-Shortly after taking control, Griffin agreed to acquire the construction permit for KFAA (channel 51) at Rogers, to serve as a semi-satellite for Northwest Arkansas.
+Shortly after taking control, Griffin agreed to acquire the construction permit for KFAA (channel 51) at Rogers, Arkansas, to serve as a semi-satellite for Northwest Arkansas.
 KPOM-TV's penetration of the area—rapidly growing and affluent—was poor.
 The permit had been held by Mike McCutcheon, whom Griffin hired to be the general sales manager and eventually general manager; McCutcheon had found no party willing to finance construction of the station on a standalone basis.
-Over an objection from KSNF-TV in Joplin, Missouri, which claimed the combination would have excessive overlap and signal loss issues, the FCC approved the transfer in December 1988.
+Over an objection from KSNF-TV in Joplin, Missouri, which claimed the combination would have excessive overlap and signal loss issues, the Federal Communications Commission (FCC) approved the transfer in December 1988.
 KFAA began broadcasting on August 23, 1989, and the station's newscasts were retitled Newsline 24/51.
 The 12-person Fayetteville bureau was replaced with a partially separate, 25- to 30-person operation in Rogers, and the station began presenting its newscasts in a dual-city format with an anchor in both cities, an approach already used by channels 40/29.
 Except for Mike Nail, the Fayetteville-based sports director who doubled as the voice of Arkansas Razorbacks athletics, most of the on-air news staff turned over.